-After checking in with you about how you feel and what you need that day, I will leave the room and ask you to undress to "your level of comfort."
+If we are doing full-body relaxation, I will ask you to undress to “your level of comfort.”
 Whatever makes you comfortable, whether you prefer to wear all your underclothes or go fully nude, is fine with me.
-During the massage, I use the sheets to drape, or frame, the area of your body that I am working on, so that only that one area is exposed at a time.
+During relaxation massage, I use a flat sheet to drape, or frame, the area of your body that I am working on, so that only that one area is exposed at a time.
 The rest of your body will remain covered to keep you warm and comfortable.

 My last massage was way too deep/light.
 How do I get the right pressure?